-Check tire for damage and wear.
+Check tires and wheels for damage and wear.
 Replace if necessary.

 Do not rotate tires.
-The front and rear tires have a different size.
+The front and rear tires are of a different size.
 The tires are directional and their rotation must be kept in a specific direction for proper operation.